Politics of the Democratic Republic of the Congo: The Mobutu era

 The regime of President Mobutu Sese Seko lasted 32 years (1965–1997), during which all but the first seven years the country was named Zaire.
 His dictatorship operated as a one-party state, which saw most of the powers concentrated between President Mobutu, who was simultaneously the head of both the party and the state through the Popular Movement of the Revolution (MPR), and a series of essentially rubber-stamping institutions.

 One particularity of the Regime was the claim to be thriving for an authentic system, different from Western or Soviet influences.
 This lasted roughly between the establishment of Zaire in 1971, and the official beginning of the transition towards democracy, on 24 April 1990.
 This was true at the regular people's level as everywhere else.
 People were ordered by law to drop their Western Christian names; the titles Mr. and Mrs. were abandoned for the male and female versions of the French word for "citizen"; Men were forbidden to wear suits, and women to wear pants.
-At the institutional level, many of the institutions also changed denominations, but the end result was a system that borrowed from both systems:
+At the institutional level, many of the institutions also changed denominations, but the result was a system that borrowed from both systems: